MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

 ## Web Protection and VPN

 By default, Defender for Endpoint on iOS includes and enables the web protection feature.
 [Web protection](web-protection-overview.md) helps to secure devices against web threats and protect users from phishing attacks.
-Anti-phishing and custom indicators (URL and Domain) are supported as part of Web Protection.
+Anti-phishing and custom indicators (URL and Domain) are supported as part of web protection.
 IP based custom indicators are currently not supported on iOS.
 Web Content Filtering is currently not supported on mobile platforms (Android and iOS).

 Defender for Endpoint on iOS uses a VPN in order to provide this capability.
 The VPN is local, and unlike traditional VPN, network traffic isn't sent outside the device.